iEpicsaurus/The-Paper-Curse/README.md

 Current Game Features
 --------------------

-- Interactive Main Menu and Level Complete scenes
+- Completed main menu and pause menu: including the ability to change options before the game and during play
+- UI with a coin indicator has been completed: fully functional with respawns and checkpoints
-- Story elements revealed in one of first scenes
+- Completed story with elements of a puzzle
+- Three level difficulties available: easiest, easy, and harder than easy
+- Checkpoints for the easiest difficulty - allows more players to enjoy the game
+- Coins throughout the level to offer an extra level of difficulty
-- First level design completed: character and enemy movement functional, collision triggers functional, respawn functional
+- Level design completed: character and enemy movement functional, collision triggers functional, respawn functional
-- Audio throughout the game
+- Audio (background music and sound effects) throughout the game

 Bug Reports
 --------------------